 Demolition is mostly complete of the former Uncommon Ground restaurant at 1401 West Devon Avenue in Edgewater.
 That clears the way for a 12-unit residential development to begin construction.
-According to Block Club, demolition got started a few weeks ago; all that remains to be cleared from the site is a little bit of rubble, and there’s some foundation remnants to be dug out.
+According to Block Club, demolition got started a few weeks ago; all that remains to be cleared from the site is a little bit of rubble, and there are some foundation remnants to be dug out.

 A permit issued back on May 8, using the address of 6350 North Glenwood Avenue, calls for a four-story structure designed by Vari Architects.
 The ground floor will include retail space, and there will be a one-car garage plus six outdoor off-street parking spots.
 A rooftop stair enclosure is also mentioned, but there’s no word yet on whether the rooftop will have another organic farm like Uncommon Ground’s roof had.
 Variable Properties is both the developer and general contractor for the new build.